 We tried it out for ourselves testing it within our own home.
 I must admit I was skeptical that the small device would be able to convey a real TV?
 We were pleasantly suprised!
 It really simulated the look of an actual television.
 We gave it to a neighbor to test and it got high marks from them as well!

-"It did exactly what it said it would do,... from the outside we would never know it was a fake." -Mildred
+"It did exactly what it said it would do,... from the outside we would never known it was a fake." -Mildred

 Investigate it for yourself.
 You can access the website and get more information at www.FakeTV.com.